Code-Institute-Submissions/DennisSchenkel-PP1/README.md

 - Use of Sementic HTML on all pages.
 - Alt-Attributes added to all media content.
 - Aria-Labels added to all links and navigation icons.
-- Contrast has to be strong enough at every section of the website.

 Do to not beeing good enough in terms of accessibility, a feature for zooming into images was dismissed for now.